No luck finding your score or recording in WorldCat? Consider alternative search terms.

 Is there a foreign title for this piece?
 Example: Tchaikovsky's Nutcracker.
 The Russian title is Shchelkunchik.

 Still no luck?
 Switch to the WorldCat (FirstSearch) database.
 WorldCat represents the holdings of thousands of libraries worldwide.
 You will usually get something with your search.
 This may uncover better keywords to search again in the WVU Libraries' WorldCat.

 Limit the composer's name to the AUTHOR field.

 Try adding the key, the opus number, or the catalog number to your search keywords.

 Still not finding the score you need?
-Check this list to see if we have a set of the composer's collected works.
+Check the list below to see if we have a set of the composer's collected works.

 The list links to entries in the Grove Music Online (now Oxford Music Online) database.
 The "Works" section of the composer entry provides a list of individual works and cross-references to collected sets.
 Grove Music Online is a subscription database.
 Off-campus access to Grove is available through the proxy server.

 This short tutorial from McGill University walks through the steps for finding specific works within a collected works set.